Yustira/crowd-counting/Crowd-Counting.md

 ### Result of 900 random cropping from test images.
 ![](/images/mae_1.PNG)
 Our model can predict the random cropping image better with the MAE 0.47-0.52.
-Even though To show how better our model predicted the test images we can plot the predicted density map along with the real density map.
+To show how good our model predicted the test images, we can plot the predicted density map along with the real density map.
 ![](/images/Result_1.png)
 Even though there's a difference between the count, the density map still represent the location of people in there
 ![](/images/Result_2.png)